9. Ariel’s Undersea Adventures

 B. Jurassic Park River Adventure (Universal’s Islands of Adventure, 1999)

 Orlando’s Jurassic Park River Adventure was never an exact clone of Hollywood’s ride to begin with.
-In Florida, the flume had a more winding layout (owing to Orlando’s less cramped real estate), the lift and drop were higher, some scenes were swapped, and there were fewer Audio-Animatronics and more covered areas.
+In Florida, the flume had a more roomy, winding layout (owing to Orlando’s less cramped real estate), the lift and drop were higher, some scenes were swapped, and there were fewer Audio-Animatronics and more weatherproofed covered areas.
 But now that Hollywood’s version of the ride has gotten the Jurassic World makeover, the two have very few identically analogous scenes remaining.

 That doesn’t mean Islands of Adventure’s ride won’t ever get the same facelift.
 Even though the park has historically been more about stories than movies, the addition of the Jurassic World VelociCoaster shows that the new trilogy has indeed found a home in Florida.
 But will it overtake the River Adventure and the rest of the Jurassic Park land?